exporl/apex/documentation/creatingexperimentfiles/index.md

 ### Apexconfig <a name="apexconfig"/>

 The file is a configuration file that applies to all experiments.
-It is stored in the folder, under the main Apex3 folder.
+It is stored in the folder, under the main APEX 4 folder.
 It includes common names of sound cards and drivers and prefixes that can be referred to from any experiment file.

-If the is not defined for the current system user the one in the Apex3 folder will be used.
+If the is not defined for the current system user the one in the APEX 4 folder will be used.
 It is, however, also possible to have an file per user.
 To add an file for a specific user, log in as the user, and copy the apexconfig.xml file to the folder .
-If the file is present in the latter folder, it will override the file in the config folder under the main Apex3 directory.
-Apex3 can automatically make this copy when you click the “edit apexconfig file” option in the help menu.
+If the file is present in the latter folder, it will override the file in the config folder under the main APEX 4 directory.
+APEX 4 can automatically make this copy when you click the “edit apexconfig file” option in the help menu.

 Using prefixes <a name="prefixes"/>